mcrowe/roleable/README.md

 end
 ```

-Include `Roleable::Resource` into any models you want to relate a user role to (resource), e.g.:
+Include `Roleable::Resource` into any models you want to relate a subject role to (resource), e.g.:

 ```ruby
 class Page < ActiveRecord::Base